 ABOUT THE FACILITATORS

-warm up class/contemporary floor work
+contemporary floor work

 Thompson’s movement practice draws upon and includes a variety of contemporary styles including jazz, modern, house, hiphop and acrobatics.